Member Control of Cooperatives: What It Means and How It Is Exercised

 Chapter 357 specifies the board of directors manages the general affairs of the co-op but says business policies are controlled by the shareholders (members).
 Policies specifically mentioned are: declaring dividends; setting aside reserve funds; establishing the method of distributing profits; amending the articles of incorporation, increasing and diminishing capital stock; and other general policies.
 The chapter also provides for removal of a director for cause at any annual or special meeting.

 Member control is quite different from management.
 It is the task of management to faithfully pursue the goals and policies of the membership and to periodically report on performance.
 Management should have the right to make a wide range of decisions on a day-to-day basis.
 Examples include establishing prices, hiring and firing employees, selecting vendors, preparing work and delivery schedules, and establishing daily priorities.
-Members cannot maintain control, however, unless their elected representatives (the board of members) retain and exercise the right of employing and evaluating management and making necessary managerial changes.
+Members cannot maintain control, however, unless their elected representatives (the board of directors) retain and exercise the right of employing and evaluating management and making necessary managerial changes.